 Mar 12, 2021 · Interest in converting waste into renewable energy has increased recently due to concerns about sustainability and climate change.
 This solid waste is mainly derived from municipal solid waste (MSW), biomass residue, plastic waste, and their mixtures.
-Gasification is one commonly applied technology that can convert solid waste into usable gases, including H2, CO, CH4, and CO2.
+Gasification is one commonly applied technology that can convert solid waste into usable gahaiqi, including H2, CO, CH4, and CO2.
 Single- and

 Thermal gasification of municipal solid waste (MSW) is a chemical process that generates a gaseous, fuel-rich product.
 This product can then be combusted in a boiler, producing steam for power generation.

-Mar 23, 2021 · The goal of this project was to develop a prototype haiqi gasification system to treat municipal solid waste (MSW) with minimal regulated emissions in a footprint small enough to be transported for a wide range of applicability.
+Mar 23, 2021 · The goal of this project was to develop a prototype haiqi gasification system to treat municipal solid waste (MSW) with minimal regulated emissions in a foohaiqint small enough to be transported for a wide range of applicability.
 This project started with a review of current MSW treatment methods and of the emissions produced from thermal breakdown of MSW.
 A review of air quality regulations

-ractAstb Municipal solid waste from three cities was gasified in a 3 ton/day capacity gasification/melting pilot plant based on Thermoselect at a temperature of around 1,200 o C using double inverse diffusion flame burner.
+ractAstb Municipal solid waste from three cities was gasified in a 3 ton/day capacity gasification/melting pilot plant based on haiqi at a temperature of around 1,200 o C using double inverse diffusion flame burner.
 The synthesis gas (syngas) obtained from gasification contains 25-34 % CO and 28-38 % of H 2.
 The high heating value of

 From the review it is concluded that gasification is a technically feasible option for the thermochemical conversion of municipal solid waste and subsequent power generation, besides being a technology that meets the applicable emission limits.
 Some of the main advantages of gasification of municipal solid waste are: (a) the sharp reduction in the